ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 ```
 :::

-**Restrictions**: Queries that contain both a `WHERE Distance(vectors, Point) < MaxDistance` and an `ORDER BY Distance(vectors, Point)`
-clause cannot use ANN indexes.
-Also, the approximate algorithms used to determine the nearest neighbors require a limit, hence queries
+**Restrictions**: Approximate algorithms used to determine the nearest neighbors require a limit, hence queries without `LIMIT` clause
-without `LIMIT` clause cannot utilize ANN indexes.
+cannot utilize ANN indexes.
 Also, ANN indexes are only used if the query has a `LIMIT` value smaller than setting
 `max_limit_for_ann_queries` (default: 1 million rows).
 This is a safeguard to prevent large memory allocations by external libraries for
 approximate neighbor search.